telerik/kendo-ui-core/docs/troubleshoot/content-security-policy.md

 # Content Security Policy

-When you use the strict Content Security Policy (CSP) with Kendo UI widgets, that is, if the strict `Content-Security-Policy` (CSP) mode is enabled, some browser features are disabled by default:
+If the strict `Content-Security-Policy` (CSP) mode is enabled, some browser features are disabled by default:

 - Inline JavaScript, such as <script></script> or DOM event attributes like `onclick`, is blocked.
 All script code must reside in separate files, served from a whitelisted domain.
 - Dynamic code evaluation via `eval()` and string arguments for both `setTimeout` and `setInterval` are blocked.